virgesmith/pico-conway/README.md

 Cells are colour-coded according to their age.
 Button A resets, B clears the screen, X adds a randomly-placed glider (this happens randomly without pressing anything).
 Y toggles screen brightness.

+Pico2 allows for a 160x120 cell domain, memory restrictions mean the original Pico can only support 106x80.

 ## build

 ### hardware

-Uses the [Rasbperry Pi pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) with the [Pimoroni pico-display-2](https://shop.pimoroni.com/products/pico-display-pack-2-0?variant=39374122582099)
+Uses the Rasbperry Pi [Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) or [Pico2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) with the [Pimoroni pico-display-2](https://shop.pimoroni.com/products/pico-display-pack-2-0?variant=39374122582099)

 ### software